 1. Sign up for Amazon Prime Student to get six months of Prime for free (and lots of other perks).

 Amazon Prime offers free 2-day shipping, a massive video library, and loads more.
-Instead of paying $139 for a year, Amazon Prime Student membership offers the first six months free, making it one of the best student discounts out there.
-After your trial, you’ll pay a student rate of $69 per year, or $7.49 per month.
+Instead of paying $139 for a year, Amazon Prime Student membership offers the first six months free, making it one of the best college freebies out there.
+After your trial, remember to cancel the subscription or you’ll pay a student rate of $69 per year, or $7.49 per month.
 The membership gets you:

 You need to be enrolled at an eligible college or university to take advantage of the perks.